unstoppabledomains/dev-docs/reseller/reseller-integration-guides/mint-free-domains.md

 ## Step 4: Prepare Your Order Security

 Unstoppable Domains uses [FingerprintJS](https://fingerprint.com/) to verify free domain orders and catch sophisticated fraudsters.
-See the [FingerprintJS Docs](https://dev.fingerprintjs.com/docs) for integration guides and how to generate a FingerprintJS ID (`VisitorID`) for your users.
+See the [FingerprintJS Docs](https://dev.fingerprintjs.com/docs) for integration guides and how to generate a FingerprintJS Visitor ID for your users.

 :::info
 The Unstoppable Domains Partner API will only accept a `VisitorID` generated within the past 30 seconds and has a confidence score of at least 90%.